Annie states it better than I, this appeared in the 4/18/21 SD Union Tribune

 Autism Speaks uses World Autism Month as a campaigning and fundraising effort for its organization.
 Most tabs on its World Autism Month page ask for donations instead of providing advice on how to accept the autistic population.

 In response, members of the ASD community called for people to #LightItUpRed to oppose Autism Speaks’ #LightItUpBlue campaign.
-This April, consider wearing red and donating to a different organization like the Autism Self-Advocacy Network or the Autistic Women & Non-Binary Network .
+This April, consider wearing red and donating to a different organization like the Autism Self-Advocacy Network or the Autistic Women & Non-Binary Network . - It’s time to change Autism Awareness Month to Autism Acceptance Month.

 I don’t want you to just be aware of my ASD.
 I want you to accept my differences and be there with me to celebrate them.